oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.22 Multiple Definition in Revision History

-It must be tested that items of the revision history do not contain the same version number.
+It MUST be tested that items of the revision history do not contain the same version number.

 The relevant path for this test is: